 As long as we’ve had advertising and marketing, brands have capitalized on famous faces to sell their products.
-If we see those to whom we aspire using certain products and services, then we want to use them too – so we can feel a degree of identification with them.
+If we see those to whom we aspire to use certain products and services, then we want to use them too – so we can relate to their experience and see how those products or services may fit our lives.

 With the advent of social media, we’ve seen the emergence of a new kind of celebrity: the influencer.
 Not celebrities in the usual sense, in that their fame is inextricably tied up with the media through which they broadcast, rather than any specific discipline (not even socialite).

 Nonetheless, the content they post is aspirational.
 Like the celebrities of old, their fans want to be like them, using the same products as they do.
 Hence, the name ‘influencer’.
 Influencers offer some advantages over the celebrities of old.
-They are more accessible (and affordable).
-They often have close relationships with their fans.
+They are more accessible (and affordable) – “just like you and me”.
+They often have close relationships with their fans, they build a rapport that brands themselves can’t replicate.
 And they are often particularly influential in niches closely associated with specific product categories.

-Read on to see our set of stats on how much influencer marketing costs on different social media platforms.
-We start with a section looking at how much budget marketers have put aside for this form of marketing, to give an impression of how much money is moving around here.
-We also look at which are the best influencer marketing channels, in their opinions.
+Read on to see our set of stats on influencer marketing rates and influencer marketing costs on different social media platforms.
+We start with a section looking at the size of budget marketers have put aside for this form of marketing, giving an impression of how much money is moving around here.
+We also look at which are the best influencer marketing channels for app marketers to choose from.

 Which audience marketers are trying to reach, the type/quantity of media, levels of engagement, and many more factors must be in consideration when establishing influencer marketing pricing.
 So at the end of the day, price points can only be fairly established on a case-by-case basis.
 That said, we hope it will be useful to any marketers considering utilizing this channel to see some benchmark figures.

 Accordingly, they are willing to invest.
-The total global value of influencer marketing in 2020 was estimated at $9.7 billion by Influencer Marketing Hub, while Statista’s estimate was more modest – just $8 billon.
+The total global value of influencer marketing in 2022 was estimated at $16.4 billion by Influencer Marketing Hub.

 Investment has been on the rise.
-According to the Business Insider Intelligence report, by 2022 Influencer marketing investment will reach $15 billion, giving almost twice more oxygen to influencers to capitalize on the rising demand.
+According to the Business Insider Intelligence report, in 2022 Influencer marketing investment is expected to reach $15 billion, giving almost twice more oxygen to influencers to capitalize on the rising demand.

 49% of these companies kept their Influencer marketing budget on the level – $10k and down, while other 23% spent up to $50k / year and about 9% were ready to spend more than $500k / year.